-Considering carefully the given in Table 2 results we arrive to the following conclusions : \begin{itemize} \item the values of the characteristic functions $\chi_0^2$ and $\chi_1^2$ are decreasing after taking into account explicitly evaluated higher order QCD corrections to R ratio up to the level of $O(\alpha_s^4)$ contributions and are increasing after using the $O(\alpha_s^5)$ estimates; \item the extracted NLO values of $\Lambda_{\rm{\overline{MS}}}^{(f=3)}$ , $\Lambda_{\rm{\overline{MS}}}^{(f=5)}$ and the related ones for $\alpha_s(m_{\tau})$ and $\alpha_s(M_Z)$ are increasing after taking into account in the fits NNLO and N$^3$LO QCD contributions to R ratio ; \item the difference between the NLO $\chi_0^2$ related results of Table 2 and the ones of Ref.\cite{KEDR:2018hhr} $\Lambda_{\rm{\overline{MS}}}^{(f=3)}=361^{+155}_{-174}$ MeV and $\alpha_s(m_{\tau})=0.332^{+0.100}_{-0.092}$ are in part due to the fact that instead of NLO inverse log $\alpha_s$ approximation of Eq.(\ref{NLO}) the NNLO of Eq.(\ref{NNLO}) was their used; \item the introduction of the extra fitting parameter $\nu$ into the definition of the minimized characteristic function $\chi_1^2$ is leading to definite decrease of the extracted QCD coupling constant values $\alpha_s(m_{\tau})$ and $\alpha_s(M_Z)$ ; \item the estimate of systematic uncertainties of the fits , fixed by the difference of the results obtained in the cases of considerations of two minimization function models $\chi_0^2$ and $\chi_1^2$ are smaller than the errors, defined by summing in quadrature of the statistical and systematical uncertainties of R ratio data, obtained by KEDR ; \item the $\chi_1^2$ model motivated NLO $\alpha_s(M_Z)$ value is in good agreement with the world the Particles Data Group world average value of $\alpha_s(M_Z)$; \item the NLO and NNLO $\chi_1^2$ results $\alpha_s(M_Z)=0.1182^{+0.0072}_{-0.0106}$ and $\alpha_s(M_Z)=0.1223^{+0.0090}_{-0.0121}$ are in good agreement with other extractions of $\alpha_s(M_Z)$ from R ratio data in higher energy regions (see Refs.\cite{Kuhn:2001dm,Zenin:2001yx}) ; \item the N$^3$LO perturbative QCD contributions to R ratio are moving the $\alpha_s(M_Z)$ values towards higher values, not supported by determinations from other processes ; \item the inclusion into the fits of the estimated N$^4$LO contributions result in the definite decrease of the N$^3$LO outcomes ; \end{itemize}
+Considering carefully the results given in Table \ref{Tab:Results1}, we arrive at the following conclusions : \begin{itemize} \item the values of the characteristic functions $\chi_0^2$ and $\chi_1^2$ decrease after taking into account explicitly evaluated higher order QCD corrections to the R ratio up to the level of the $O(\alpha_s^4)$ contributions and increase after using the $O(\alpha_s^5)$ estimates; \item the extracted NLO values of $\Lambda_{\rm{\overline{MS}}}^{(f=3)}$ , $\Lambda_{\rm{\overline{MS}}}^{(f=5)}$ and the related ones for $\alpha_s(m_{\tau})$ and $\alpha_s(M_Z)$ increase after taking into account the NNLO and N$^3$LO QCD contributions to the R ratio in the fits ; \item the difference between the NLO $\chi_0^2$ related results of Table \ref{Tab:Results1} and the ones of Ref.\cite{KEDR:2018hhr} $\Lambda_{\rm{\overline{MS}}}^{(f=3)}=361^{+155}_{-174}$ MeV and $\alpha_s(m_{\tau})=0.332^{+0.100}_{-0.092}$ are in part due to the fact that instead of the NLO inverse log $\alpha_s$ approximation of Eq.(\ref{NLO}) the NNLO of Eq.(\ref{NNLO}) was used; \item the introduction of the extra fitting parameter $\nu$ into the definition of the minimized characteristic function $\chi_1^2$ leads to a definite decrease in the extracted QCD coupling constant values $\alpha_s(m_{\tau})$ and $\alpha_s(M_Z)$ ; \item the estimate of systematic uncertainties of the fits fixed by the difference of the results obtained in the cases of consideration of two minimization function models $\chi_0^2$ and $\chi_1^2$ are smaller than the errors defined by summing in quadrature the statistical and systematical uncertainties of R ratio data obtained by KEDR ; \item the $\chi_1^2$ model motivated NLO $\alpha_s(M_Z)$ value is in good agreement with the Particles Data Group world average value of $\alpha_s(M_Z)$; \item the NLO and NNLO $\chi_1^2$ results $\alpha_s(M_Z)=0.1150_{-0.0110}^{+0.0075}$ and $\alpha_s(M_Z)=0.1187_{-0.0125}^{+0.0093}$ are in good agreement with other extractions of $\alpha_s(M_Z)$ from R ratio data in higher energy regions (see Refs.\cite{Kuhn:2001dm,Zenin:2001yx}) ; \item the N$^3$LO perturbative QCD contributions to the R ratio move the $\alpha_s(M_Z)=0.1303_{-0.0086}^{+0.0025}$ value towards higher values, not supported by determination from other processes ; \item the inclusion into the fits of the estimated N$^4$LO contributions result in a certain decrease of the N$^3$LO outcomes ; \end{itemize}